mimiyin/choreographic-interventions-s20/README.md

 Because course topics are organized around movement concepts, technical topics will be introduced and built upon week to week.
 - What do cameras see?
 What don't they see?
 - Skeletons, Depth Maps and Contours
-- Working with position versus speed of movement
-- Mapping values
+- Scaling and Mapping values
-- Position tracking
+- 2D Position tracking
 - 2D Projection mapping
 - Computational approaches to choreographing pathways of motion
 - Computational approaches to dividing and defining space